Police release bodycam footage of Nashville school shooter: Here's everything we know

 “I’m planning to die today,” Hale’s first message sent to Patton read.
 “THIS IS NOT A JOKE!!!!”

 “You’ll probably hear about me on the news after I die.
 This is my last goodbye.
 I love you.
-See you again in another life,” she continued
+See you again in another life,” she continued.

 Patton responded by telling Hale “you have so much more life to live.”